maxmind/MaxMind-DB/MaxMind-DB-spec.md

 over in the database, we store it in the cache container and use pointers *into* this container instead.

-Nothing in the database will ever contain a pointer to the this field itself.
+Nothing in the database will ever contain a pointer to this field itself.
 Instead, various fields will point into the container.

 The primary reason for making this a separate data type versus simply inlining